-On the other hand, normal cholesterol levels are important to maintain because extremely high cholesterol is a sign that something is wrong — or could go very wrong in the future (read: heart disease).
+In other words, normal cholesterol levels are important to maintain because high cholesterol is a sign that something is wrong — or could go very wrong in the future (read: heart disease).
 These risks are amplified when you also have high triglycerides; together, these are referred to as hyperlipidemia.
 Sometimes, it’s important to lower cholesterol — naturally.

 Let’s unravel the truth: What is cholesterol?
 Does it really need to be as low as you’ve been told?
 Are there different types of cholesterol?
 How can you get normal cholesterol levels — and what are normal cholesterol levels?